-Board Independence

-- The Board has determined that all of our directors and nominees (other than James, Andrew and Jonathan Tisch) are independent under our independence standards and the New York Stock Exchange listing standards. - Members of our Office of the President are our only management directors. - Independent directors regularly hold executive sessions at Board meetings, which are chaired by our lead director.

-Accountability to Shareholders

-- All of our directors are elected annually. - Our directors are elected by a majority voting standard in uncontested elections. - Shareholders are invited to submit questions to our Chief Executive Officer and Chief Financial Officer in connection with our quarterly earnings releases.

-Board Composition and Evaluation

-- Our Board consists of directors with a diverse mix of skills, experience and backgrounds. - Our Board and Board committees undertake robust annual self-evaluations.

-Board Committees

-- We have four Board committees Audit, Compensation, Nominating and Governance, and Executive. - Each of our Audit, Compensation and Nominating and Governance Committees is composed entirely of independent directors.

-Leadership Structure

-- We have a separate Chief Executive Officer and Co-Chairmen of the Board. - Our lead director is fully independent and empowered with broadly defined authorities and responsibilities.
-Our lead director is also Chairman of our Nominating and Governance Committee, which is responsible for developing our corporate governance principles.

-Risk Oversight

-Our Board is responsible for risk oversight.
-It regularly reviews enterprise risk management and related policies, processes and controls, and oversees management in its assessment and mitigation of risk.

-Director and Officer Stock Ownership

-- Our non-employee directors are required to own shares of our stock having a value of at least three times their annual cash retainer. - Our executive officers and directors as a group own a substantial percentage of our outstanding common stock. - We only have a single class of common stock, which directly aligns the interests of our executive officers and directors with those of our other shareholders. - We have an anti-hedging and pledging policy for directors and executive officers.

-Compensation Governance

-- Our fully independent Compensation Committee oversees all aspects of our executive compensation program. - We have an annual shareholder advisory vote to approve named executive officer compensation. - We have a clawback policy that allows for the recoupment of incentive compensation. - We do not maintain employment agreements or agreements to pay severance upon a change in control with any of our executive officers. - We structure a large majority of our executive officers' compensation to be performance based.

-Ethics and Corporate Responsibilities

-- Our Code of Business Conduct and Ethics is disclosed on our website. - We have an active and robust ethics and compliance program, which includes regular employee training.
+Independence James, ard has determined that all of our directors and nominees (other than Andrew and Jonathan Tisch) are independent under our indence standards and the New York Stock Exchange listing ds.
+Member rs of our Office of the President are our only management directors. ndent directors regularly hold executive sessions at Board meetings, re chaired by our lead director.
+Accountability All of ou r directors are elected annually. ectors are elected by a majority voting standard in uncontested elections. olders are invited to submit questions to our Chief Executive Officer ief Financial Officer in connection with our quarterly earnings s.
+Board Composition Our Bo backgro ard consists of directors with a diverse mix of skills, experience and punds.
+Our Boa ard and Board committees undertake robust annual self-evaluations. e four Board committees - Audit, Compensation, Nominating and ance, and Executive. f our Audit, Compensation and Nominating and Governance tees is composed entirely of independent directors.
+Leadership • We hav Structure e a separate Chief Executive Officer and Co-Chairmen of the Board.
+Our lea authorit Nomina d director is fully independent and empowered with broadly defined ies and responsibilities.
+Our lead director is also Chairman of our ting and Governance Committee, which is responsible for developing porate governance principles. risk ma ard is responsible for risk oversight.
+It regularly evaluates enterprise nagement and related policies and practices, and oversees ement in its assessment and mitigation of risk. n-employee directors are required to own shares of our stock having of at least three times their annual cash retainer. ecutive officers and directors as a group own a substantial percentage utstanding common stock. y have a single class of common stock, which directly aligns the s of our executive officers and directors with those of our other olders.
+We have e an anti-hedging and pledging policy for directors and executive officers y independent Compensation Committee oversees all aspects of our ve compensation program. ve an annual shareholder advisory vote to approve named executive compensation.
+We have e a clawback policy that allows for the recoupment of incentive compensation. not maintain employment agreements or agreements to pay nee upon a change in control with any of our executive officers. acture a large majority of our executive officers' compensation to be ance based. perior de of Business Conduct and Ethics is disclosed on our website.